IssamLammri/ccib38scholle/README.md

-# Healthventure
+# schollccib

-Welcome to the healthventure project!
+Welcome to the schollccib project!
 This guide will help you set up and run the project from scratch.

 ## Prerequisites